mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Self-Reinforcement_: As widely noted (see, eg., {{ACCESS}}), a centralized service benefits from access to data which can be used to further improve its offerings, while denying such access to others.

-To summarize, centralization would allow the Internet (or some part of it) to be captured, effectively turning it into a 'walled garden' that fails to meet both architectural design goals and users' expectations, while endangering the viability of the Internet at the same time.
+To summarize, centralization would allow the Internet (or some part of it) to be captured, effectively turning it into a 'walled garden' that fails to meet both architectural design goals and users' expectations, and endangering its ongoing viability at the same time.

 # Kinds of Centralization {#kinds}